asheronova/Getting_Cleaning_Data_Course_Project/CodeBook.md

 The data used in run_analysis() is only a subset of the entire dataset described above in order to examine only mean and standard deviation values. **This subset was determined by taking any variable that had "mean" or "std" in its name** (case insensitive).
 In order to be conservative and keep any relevant variables without cutting any that may be relevant, the net was cast wide.

 The following are the variables that were kept and used to make the tidy dataset (procedure as described in the README file).
-In addition, the first two variables (columns) indicate for each observation (row) what the subject ID and activity are for each mean of the measurement.
+In addition, the first two variables (columns) indicate for each observation (row) what the subject ID (from 1 to 30) and activity (walking, standing, sitting, etc.) are for each mean of the measurement.
 The descriptions of all remaining variables (columns 3 to 81) are as above.

 - subject\_id
 - activity\_name